ganesshkumar/obsidian-plugins-stats-ui/posts/2025-06-08-weekly-updates.md

 ## 🫡 Themes Removed

-The following plugins are removed as they use remove resources which are against the developer policy
+The following themes are removed as they use remove resources which are against the developer policy

 - **Christmas**
 - **Nebula**
 - **Shiba Inu**